bdesham/clj-schulze/README.md

 Beginning with version 1.0.0, this project will use the [Semantic Versioning](http://semver.org/) specification by Tom Preston-Werner.

+* 0.9.4 (2012-09-11)

+    Update `project.clj`, use Clojure 1.4, and change the license to the preferred Clojure license, EPL.

 * 0.9.2 (2011-06-17)

     Mark all functions except for `schulze-winner` as private.
 (Continue to test the now-private functions using a workaround.)